Chromosomal fragile site: Clinical relevance

 MicroRNA genes, which are preferentially involved in chromosomal alterations, are frequently located at fragile sites.
 Chromosomal alterations may lead to deregulation of microRNA, which could be of diagnostic and prognostic significance for cancers.

-Additionally, the Hepatitis B virus (HBV) and HPV-16 virus, the strain of human papilloma virus most likely to produce cancer, appear to integrate preferentially in or around fragile sites, and it has been proposed that this is crucial to the development of tumors.
+Additionally, the Hepatitis B virus (HBV) and HPV-16 virus, the strain of human papilloma virus most likely to produce cancer, appear to integrate preferentially in or around fragile sites, and it has been proposed that this is crucial to the development of certain tumors.